 Other places of interest in Augsburg that I didn’t visit but were advised to me include Augsburg Cathedral, Mozart House, the church of St. Anna, Perlach Tower and Diocesan Museum.

-It is also worth exploring the shopping streets in new town center in Augsburg.
+It is also worth exploring the shopping streets in the new town center in Augsburg.

 Where To Stay In Augsburg